 - Due to the steepness, the altitude, and the rugged footing, most participants will average somewhere between 1 and 2 mph.

-- The course record as it currently stands is 2.1 mph.
-And it's not exactly soft.
+- The course record as it currently stands is 2.5 mph.
+Definitely not soft.

 You Must Be Qualified